Editor's note: This article, originally published Aug. 23, has been updated to reflect the show's multiple postponements.

 Though the sitcom ended in 1990, Mama’s popularity has endured.

-“Vicki Lawrence and Mama: A Two-Woman Show,” Friday at River City Casino, sold out long ago.
-It originally was scheduled for July but was postponed because of a family emergency.
-The show is already booked to return Oct.
-18, 2020.
+“Vicki Lawrence and Mama: A Two-Woman Show,” at River City Casino, sold out long ago.
+It originally was scheduled for July but was postponed to August because of a family emergency.
+Then another postponement pushed the show to Oct.
+10.

 “When I put this show together, I knew everyone wanted to see Mama,” Lawrence says.
 “I know how much everyone loves Mama.
 Everybody has a Mama, and the Mama is the nuts and bolts of most families.
 She’s a no-nonsense old gal who shows up at Thanksgiving and says the most ridiculous things.”